saxamaphone69/4chan-x/CONTRIBUTING.md

 ### Get started

 - Install [git](https://git-scm.com/), [node.js](https://nodejs.org/), and [npm](https://www.npmjs.com/).
-- Clone 4chan X: `git clone https://github.com/TuxedoTako/4chan-xt.git`<br>(If this is taking too long, you can add `--depth 100` to fetch only recent history.)
+- Clone 4chan XT: `git clone https://github.com/TuxedoTako/4chan-xt.git`
+  - If this is taking too long, you can add `--depth 100` to fetch only recent history.
+  - Alternatively, if you already have a local 4chan X repo, you can add XT as a remote:
+    `git remote add xt https://github.com/TuxedoTako/4chan-xt.git`
 - Open the directory: `cd 4chan-xt`
 - Fetch needed dependencies with: `npm install`

 ### Build

 - Build with `npm run build`.
+Options are in the readme.

 ### Contribute